-Services offered by NFs are available through regular open calls for Access that are published yearly on the HT website (link) and are free of charge for the project (or aspects of the project) approved for Access.
+Services offered by the NFs are available through regular open calls for Access that are published yearly on the HT website (link) and are entirely subsidized by HT through an indirect financing system for the project (or aspects of the project) approved for Access.

 The open call for Access is aimed at supporting Access to the technologies offered by the NFs and it is not meant to provide direct funding to the Applicant.
-The costs for the activities to be performed at the NFs will be fully covered, including shipment of relevant material from and to the Applicant's laboratory as well as travel and accommodation for the Applicant and/ or Applicant's team member(s) (User) while accessing the NF.
+The costs for the activities to be performed at the NFs will be fully subsidized.
+This includes shipment of relevant material from and to the Applicant's laboratory as well as travel and accommodation for the Applicant and/ or Applicant's team member(s) (User) while accessing the NF.
 Project-related costs (personnel, consumables, and other costs) at the Applicant's laboratory are not funded.